toopster/dsc-capstone-project/README.md

 * Speech and language therapy

 ![Makaton signs and PECS symbols examples](images/makaton-pecs-symbols.png)

-People with learning disabilities often interpret body language and non-verbal communication in understanding simple everyday interactions.

-It is essential when communicating with someone with a learning disability to give them time to take in what is being said, and to communicate more slowly than you may normally in order to allow them to process what it is that you are communicating.

 It is often hard to know what support is available to help people with learning disabilities communicate more easily.